 Mobilizing our Students for Action to Build Interfaith Community

 Monmouth Center for World Religions and Ethical Thought (MCWRET) and the Monmouth County Human Relations Commission (MCHRC) have teamed up to create an interfaith program that provides an opportunity for the youth in our area to learn about each other’s belief systems and practices while planning and conducting community service projects of their own choosing.
-In previous, similar programs, youth have not only learned about other religions and faiths but have also become more interested in and knowledgeable about their own belief system.
-The program includes middle school and high school students from areas around Middletown and Freehold Townships in Monmouth County.
+The program is open to middle school and high school students (grades 7-12) from Monmouth County.
+A pilot of this program was conducted from November 2013 to May 2014 with participation from 33 students representing 7 different belief systems.
+The Garden State MOSAIC program for 2014-2015 will run from October 2014 to April 2014.
 For more information, click HERE.